kathysledge/smig/docs/guides/best-practices.md

 ### Use transactions

-**smig** uses transactions by default.
-If any statement fails, the entire migration is rolled back.
+**smig** wraps migrations in transactions automatically.
+If any statement fails, the entire migration is rolled back, leaving your database unchanged.

 ## Team workflows

+When multiple developers modify the schema, coordination prevents conflicts and ensures everyone stays in sync.

 ### One schema, multiple developers

-Coordinate schema changes in teams:
+The key is to pull before making changes and push promptly after:

 ```zsh
 # Developer A